kalms/mox/README.md

 - Beware!
 This version is in alpha, but the theme should be usable as it is.
 Feel free to check it out.

 This theme builds on code and scraps picked up over a few years.
-Standing on the shoulders of giants.
+Standing on shoulders of giants.

 ## Mox features as of 2012-06-21: